futufeld/kmedoids/README.md

 ## Purpose

 This document is a guide to implementing the k-medoids clustering algorithm using Haskell.
-It describes the components of the algorithm and (coming soon!) also provides examples of those components.
+It describes the components of the algorithm and also provides examples of those components.
 The goals of this document are to 1) assist readers to build a small program in Haskell and 2) expose readers to design considerations in functional programming.

 ## Contents